LagoLunatic/dsvrandom/README.txt

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.
 If you check the "Reveal breakable walls" option in the Game Tweaks tab, all breakable walls will always blink as if you had Peeping Eye/Eye for Decay on.
-You can also check the spoiler log located in /logs/spoiler_log.txt.
+You can also check the spoiler log located at /logs/spoiler_log.txt.
 This lists the area that each progression item got placed in.

 Q: I can't make the jump in the room after Flying Armor.